 California law provides that a mother may breastfeed her child in any location, public or private, except the private home or residence of another, where the mother and the child are otherwise authorized to be present.
 California law further requires that employers provide breastfeeding mothers with a breastfeeding break as well as a room within close proximity to the employee's working area to express milk in private.

 AB 2386 amends the California Fair Employment and Housing Act and makes it clear that breast feeding is protected by law and discrimination on that basis is illegal and could result in a lawsuit for discrimination.
-The FEHC's decision was designated as having precedential authority, thus such discrimination is a violation of FEHA.
+The FEHC's decision was designated as having presidential authority, thus such discrimination is a violation of FEHA.
 The amended Government Code definition of “sex” includes, but is not limited to:

 - Pregnancy or medical conditions related to pregnancy.